How Does a Commercial Boiler Work? – How Boilers Operate

 - Combustion chamber: this is an enclosed chamber where the fuel is burnt and converted into heat, it is a safe and secure area that needs to be heavy duty and hence is usually made from steel, copper or cast iron.

-- Exhaust stack: this is pipework and a vent, which transports natural gases from inside the building to the outside, this is an essential safety feature because these can be toxic gases.
+- Exhaust stack: this is pipework and a vent, which transports natural gases from inside the building to the outside, this is an essential safety feature because these can be toxic gases, and they need a way to get out of the building so as not to cause any sort of hazard.

 Where fuel combustion is used, the burners provide flames to heat the water, and this flames needs to be strong, consistent and efficient, otherwise heat can be lost and the boiler won’t fulfill its basic function.
 This can be extremely damaging to any commercial organisation.